-Along with her teaching at the DCDA and Rio Grande Valley Ballet, she is a certified John Maxwell Speaker, Life Coach, and Leader; certified Les Brown speaker; member of Toastmasters International, Inc., serves on the Quinta Mazatlan and McAllen Performing Arts Advisory Board; is a Lay Eucharistic Minister, prayer partner and lector at St. John’s Episcopal Church.
+Along with her teaching at the DCDA and Rio Grande Valley Ballet, she is a certified John Maxwell Speaker, Life Coach, and Leader; certified Les Brown speaker; member of Toastmasters International, Inc., serves on the McAllen Performing Arts Advisory Board.
+She is on vestry at St. John's Episcopal Church where is a Lay Eucharistic Minister, prayer partner and lector.
 She is most proud of being a Nana of six amazing grandchildren, and wife to Jimmy Kryzak!

 Rio Grande Valley Chamber of Commerce has awarded Deborah as "Most Distinguished Woman in Art's and Entertainment."

 William Kauffmann grew up in McAllen Texas and began hi s dance training when he was 6 years old with Deborah Case.
 He began teaching ballet when he was 17 years old, and is still currently teaching.
 Kauffmann also has been trained in tap, jazz, and contemporary dance by many guest teachers from around the world.
 William competed in Tremaine Dance Convention in 2009 and won third place in both his jazz and tap group routines.
 In 2017, he was awarded acceptance into the Boston Conservatory, and in 2018 competed and won 4th place at Youth America Grand Prix in Houston Texas.
-He has performed consistently with the Rio Grande Valley Ballet in The Nutcracker for over 15 years.
+He has performed consistently with the Rio Grande Valley Ballet in The Nutcracker for over 20 years.
 He now performs the coveted role of “Snow King” and “Cavalier.”He is a recipient of a Rio Grande Valley Ballet scholarship.
-Last year, was a guest artist with Belles Artes in Brownsville for their Nutcracker.
-William is currently attending STC to obtain his Associates degree in Kinesiology this Winter.
-He plans to transfer elsewhere to obtain a bachelor's degree in Kinesiology and a masters in dance.
-He is also a piano instructor and an on air-personality with iHeartMedia.
+While a student at UT in Austin dance major, he has been a guest artist with Belles Artes in Brownsville for their Nutcracker.
+He is also a piano instructor and on air-personality with iHeartMedia.

 Sarah began her dance training with Deborah Case Dance Academy in 1993.
-She was a principal dancer and performed with the Rio Grande Valley Ballet in "The Nutcracker."
-She also competed at several competitions such as Joe Tremaine and Paula Abdul Co.
+She competed at several competitions such as Joe Tremaine and Paula Abdul Co.
 Dance, where she received several gold and silver medal standings.
 She also attended summer intensives with the prestigious Joffrey Ballet Company.

 Sarah continued her love for the art of dance by receiving her Bachelors in Dance from The University of Texas - Pan American.
 During her time with the university she was asked to assist her modern professor, Fred Darsow, to travel to the University of Utah to create an original modern piece for the university's modern dance company.
 During her senior year at UTPA she was selected among her peers to enter her senior project to be adjudicated at the American College Dance Festival.
 Receiving high-standing honors, allowed her piece to be a part of the Top 10 adjudicated movements at the festival.